phess2/lipschitz-transformers/docs/source/algorithms/newton-schulz.rst

 A cursed quintic iteration
 ---------------------------

-We used a Newton-Schulz iteration in the `NanoGPT speedrun <https://github.com/KellerJordan/modded-nanogpt>`_ as part of our Muon optimizer:
+We applied a Newton-Schulz iteration in the `Muon optimizer <https://kellerjordan.github.io/posts/muon/>`_ used in the `NanoGPT speedrun <https://github.com/KellerJordan/modded-nanogpt>`_.

-   | 📗 `Muon: An optimizer for hidden layers in neural networks <https://kellerjordan.github.io/posts/muon/>`_
-   |     Keller Jordan, Yuchen Jin, Vlado Boza, Jiacheng You,
-   |     Franz Cesista, Laker Newhouse & Jeremy Bernstein
-   |     blog post 2024

 Keller experimented with tuning the coefficients in the iteration and found that the most important thing for fast convergence of the optimizer was to inflate the small singular values as fast as possible.
-To keep the wall-clock time low, we need to do this in the smallest number of iterations that we can.
+And to keep the wall-clock time low, he needed to do this in the smallest number of iterations possible.
 This is achieved by making the first coefficient in the polynomial as large as possible, thereby maximizing the slope of the polynomial at :math:`x=0`.
 Keller settled on the following iteration:

 .. math::
     f(x) = 3.4445x - 4.7750x^3 + 2.0315x^5.